vinaydhegde/testdriven-site/_posts/2017-06-12-01-part3-flask-migrate.markdown

 share: true
 ---

-In this lesson, we'll utilize Flask Migration to handle database migrations...
+In this lesson, we'll utilize Flask Migrate to handle database migrations...

 ---